 How do you celebrate Valentine’s Day in your home country?
 In most countries, the special day falls on February 14th, and men and women around the world express their love for each other, by exchanging presents or going on dates.
-In Japan, however, it is not only for couples (or families) but also friends or even co-workers celebrate Valentine’s Day together.
+In Japan, however, it is not only for couples (or families) but also friends or even co-workers to celebrate Valentine’s Day together.
 A variety of exciting events are held, and you have the opportunity to try new products or sweets that are exclusively sold during the annual event.
 Here is some helpful information about unique Valentine’s Day customs in Japan.

-The origin of Valentine’s Day in Japan
+- How to celebrate Valentine’s Day in Japan

 Valentine’s Day became more popular throughout the 50’s, when some other business and department stores started selling heart-shaped sweets, packed in cute boxes and romantic wrappings.
 In addition, the concept of Valentine’s Sale was introduced.
 It was clearly for commercial purposes in the beginning, but it gradually changed into a new custom in Japan.
 Throughout the 70’s – 80’s, it became more popular nationwide with a new concept that still exists even today as the fundamental idea of Valentine’s Day in Japan.